bronnimannj/postcode_quality_uk/README.md

 I was able to cut down data size from 1.14GB to 88MB.

+### create_main_data.ipynb

+This notebook creates the main data used for this analysis.

+It reads the different filtered tables, joins them, and saves the final table into a zipped csv file.

 ### postcode_quality_check.ipynb

-This notebook is the Python version of the main file for this analysis.
-It reads the different filtered tables, joins them, and then return some results depending on a postcode input.
+This file is the Python version of this analysis.
+It returns some results depending on a postcode input.

 The results given are:
 - The name of the postcode, LSOA, District and Sector